Thailand

 • Other recipients

-Between 2015 and 2021, Thailand received the seventh-highest volume of official development finance (ODF) in the region.
-Development finance disbursements averaged $1.2 billion annually over the period.
-From 2020 to 2021, disbursements tripled, mostly due to large OOF (other official flows) loans from the Asian Development Bank (ADB) for the country’s Covid-19 response.
+Between 2015 and 2022, Thailand received the seventh-highest volume of official development finance (ODF) in the region.
+From 2020 to 2021, disbursements tripled, mostly due to large OOF (other official flows) loans from the Asian Development Bank (ADB) for Covid-19 response.
+In 2022, ODF levels fell back to the pre-pandemic annual average of $1 billion.

-Official development finance to Thailand by transaction type Constant 2021 US$
+Official development finance to Thailand, by transaction type Constant 2022 US$

 • Spent